 Choose Broad Spectrum products (these are minus THC)

 Search out quality products from trusted sources with third party testing

 If you are unsure about the products, ask questions

 Be wary of fraudulent medical claims.
-At this point, there is just not enough scientific information or extensive research to say that CBD is safe during pregnancy or breast feeding.
+There is just not enough scientific information or extensive research to say that CBD is safe during pregnancy or breastfeeding.

-FDA Disclaimer: These statements have not been evaluated by the Food and Drug Administration.
-These products are not intended to diagnose, treat, cure or prevent any disease.
+FDA Disclosure: These statements have not been evaluated by the Food and Drug Administration.
+These products are not intended to diagnose, treat, cure, or prevent any disease.